shreeranghegde/EmployeeDirectory/README.md

 I have not copied any code or dependencies for my project.

 ## Is there any other information you’d like us to know?
-Just that I enjoyed working on this project a lot and I look forward to the next steps as well.
+Just that it has been some time since I worked on android and I enjoyed working on this project a lot and I look forward to the next steps as well.